Sustainability in e-commerce: 5 aspects that sellers should keep in mind

 Online-Handel muss Nachhaltigkeit mitdenken!

-Since Fridays for Future, it has become clear: sustainability is no longer an empty buzzword without action.
-Not only the young, digitally savvy segment of the online retail target audience increasingly recognizes how urgently societal changes are needed to leave a livable world for future generations.
-Although sustainability is (still) not a major topic in e-commerce, environmentally conscious sellers in this segment have the opportunity to establish sustainability as their unique selling point – while also saving money.
+Since at least Fridays for Future, it is clear: Sustainability is no longer an empty buzzword that lacks action.
+Not only the young, digitally savvy part of the target audience in online retail increasingly recognizes how urgently societal changes are needed to leave a livable world for future generations.
+Although, or precisely because, sustainability is (still) not a major topic in e-commerce, environmentally conscious sellers in this segment have the opportunity to establish sustainability as their unique selling point – while also saving money.

-The size of the market alone has potential: With an expected revenue of over 65 billion euros in 2019, online retail in Germany is growing by nearly eleven percent compared to the previous year.
+Because the size of the market alone has potential: With expected revenue of over 65 billion euros in 2019, online retail in Germany is growing by nearly eleven percent compared to the previous year.
 There is no end in sight in the coming years either.
 By 2023, it is expected that about 20 percent of retail sales will be made online.
-Particularly noteworthy: According to a study by Facit Research in 2017, the sustainability of the product or seller plays a significant role in the purchasing decision for about two-thirds of respondents before they click the “Order” button.
-Since environmental and climate protection have entered the general societal debate, the proportion of those who can make little sense of sustainability in e-commerce is likely to have significantly decreased.
+Particularly noteworthy: As a study by Facit Research 2017 found, for about two-thirds of respondents, how sustainable the product or the seller appears plays a significant role in their purchasing decision before they click the “Order” button.
+Since environmental and climate protection have entered the general societal debate, the proportion of those who can make little sense of sustainability in e-commerce is likely to have decreased significantly.

-The royal discipline right from the start: Those who want to transform their entire product range have a lot to accomplish, but they will certainly achieve the greatest impact.
-Here, manufacturing processes play a role, as do the resources used, the raw materials, or their sourcing.
-Certification is often complicated, but the commitment ultimately reflects in the product price.
+The royal discipline right from the start: Those who want to switch their entire product range have a lot to do, but they will certainly achieve the greatest impact.
+Here, manufacturing processes play a role as well as the resources used, the raw materials, or their extraction.
+Certification is often complicated, but the commitment is reflected in the product price later on.

-In 2017, Amazon customers ordered an average of about 41 times a year from the shipping giant.
-Each shopping cart contained approximately 1.3 products.
-This is fewer than in previous years when customers ordered nearly two products per order.
-Smaller shopping carts and more orders mean higher consumption of packaging materials and shipping boxes for sellers, as well as rising costs.
+In 2017, Amazon customers ordered an average of around 41 times a year from the shipping giant.
+In the shopping cart, there were about 1.3 products.
+Fewer than a few years ago, when customers ordered nearly two products per order.
+Smaller shopping cart, more orders – for sellers, this means a higher consumption of packaging materials and shipping boxes as well as rising costs.

-More important than recyclable, sustainable packaging in online retail, however, are delivery and returns.
-Major shipping companies like DHL, Hermes, or DPD have been offering climate-neutral shipping for some time, where the greenhouse gas emissions generated are offset by investing in climate protection projects.
-Amazon sellers who use this service can also specifically promote it to their customers.
+More important than the recyclable, sustainable packaging in online retail, however, are delivery and returns.
+The large shipping companies like DHL, Hermes, or DPD have been offering climate-neutral shipping for some time now, where the resulting greenhouse gas emissions are offset, for example, by investing in climate protection projects.
+Amazon sellers who use this service can also specifically advertise it to their customers.

-Whether customers return their orders also depends on the shipping options.
-Those who handle their fulfillment themselves should still pay attention to fast shipping, as the smoother the customer receives their order, the lower the likelihood that they will return the shipment.
+Whether customers return their order also depends on the shipping options.
+Those who handle their fulfillment themselves should still pay attention to fast shipping, because the smoother the customer receives their order, the lower the likelihood that they will return the shipment.

-It goes without saying that the destruction of returned goods is the worst possible option in terms of sustainability in e-commerce – instead, it is advisable to check these products for damages and reintegrate them into the inventory or donate them to a charitable cause.
+It goes without saying that the destruction of returned goods is the worst option imaginable in terms of sustainability in e-commerce – rather, it makes sense to check these products for damages and reintegrate them into the inventory or donate them to a charitable cause.

-When sustainability in e-commerce starts with the product range, it should not end with the company headquarters.
-Larger companies often underestimate the amount of CO2 they could save through appropriate measures within their premises.
+When sustainability in e-commerce starts with the product range, it should not end at the company headquarters.
+Especially larger companies often underestimate the amount of CO2 they could save through appropriate measures in their premises.
 What energy mix is being sourced, for example?
-If it is coal-based electricity, a switch to a provider of energy from sustainable sources, such as Naturstrom or Greenpeace Energy, could be considered.
+If it is coal power, a switch to a provider of energy from sustainable sources can be considered, such as Naturstrom or Greenpeace Energy.
 And where does the free fruit come from – overseas or from the region, and is it even available seasonally?
-Additionally, many companies provide their employees with free beverages.
-Those who want to emphasize sustainability in e-commerce should pay attention to reusable bottles or even install a water dispenser.
+In addition, many companies provide their employees with free drinks.
+Those who want to emphasize sustainability in e-commerce also pay attention to reusable bottles or even install a water dispenser.

-Additionally, employees should be encouraged to reflect on their daily decisions.
-Does it have to be a domestic flight, or might a train ride to the business meeting be even more relaxing?
-Can a job ticket help increase the use of public transport over cars?
+In addition, employees should be specifically encouraged to reflect on their daily decisions.
+Does it have to be a domestic flight, or is a train ride to the business appointment perhaps even more relaxing?
+Can a job ticket help increase the use of public transport compared to cars?
 Does everyone throw their waste in any bin, or is waste separation taken into account?

 #4: Marketing: Image, Customer Communication, and Transparency

-Those who operate sustainably can actively leverage this in their marketing.
-This enhances their image, especially among the many young customers on Amazon.
-The topic is still relatively underrepresented in the industry – those who position themselves well now can create a unique selling point for themselves.
-However, caution: greenwashing harms your brand more than it helps!
+Those who operate sustainably can actively use this to their advantage in marketing.
+This enhances the image, especially among the many young customers on Amazon.
+The topic is still rather underrepresented in the industry – those who position themselves well now can generate a unique selling point for themselves.
+But beware: Greenwashing harms one’s own brand more than it helps!
 All measures communicated to the customer must be adhered to at all times and must also be traceable.
-According to a study by ECC Cologne, honesty is one of the top criteria for over 90 percent of consumers when forming opinions about an online shop.
+Because honesty is, according to a study by ECC Köln, one of the top criteria for over 90 percent of consumers regarding their opinion formation about an online shop.
 This also applies to sustainability in the e-commerce sector.

-… is the attempt by companies to create a green image through marketing and PR campaigns without actually implementing corresponding measures.
-A prominent example is the green giant RWE, which diligently installed wind turbines in the landscape while the share of renewable energies in the company was below three percent.
-Even in 2018, only a meager 5.6 percent of green electricity was generated, and the company ranks among the top 15 largest CO2 emitters in Europe.
+… is the attempt by companies to create a green image through marketing and PR campaigns, without actually implementing corresponding measures.
+A prominent example is the green giant RWE, which diligently placed wind turbines in the landscape while the share of renewable energies in the group was below three percent.
+Even in 2018, only a meager 5.6 percent of green electricity is generated, and the company ranks among the top 15 largest CO2 emitters in Europe.

-A good way to transparently communicate your efforts for greater sustainability in e-commerce is through certifications.
+A good way to transparently communicate one’s efforts for more sustainability in e-commerce is through certifications.
 For example, many retailers and manufacturers in the outdoor industry have joined the Global Traceable Down Standard or the Responsible Down Standard.
 Both labels certify down products regarding animal husbandry, feeding, and more.
 Live plucking or force-feeding are thus excluded – the promises are verified by independent organizations that conduct regular unannounced inspections.
-On the other hand, self-invented certificates without any substance that deceive customers are an absolute no-go.
-Empty or misleading advertising promises can also tarnish an entire brand’s reputation.
+However, self-invented certificates without any content that deceive customers are an absolute no-go.
+Empty or misleading advertising promises can also tarnish an entire brand.

-#5: The Review: Market Analysis and Success Monitoring
+#5: The Review: Market Analysis and Success Control

-Sustainability is becoming increasingly important in e-commerce.
+Sustainability is becoming increasingly important in e-commerce as well.
 However, it is not an end in itself.
-Only those who can establish themselves in the market will achieve long-term success with their environmentally friendly strategy and potentially displace other, less sustainable providers.
-Therefore, online retailers should use appropriate tools for market observation – because in the fast-paced and vast online world, non-automated analysis is simply no longer feasible.
+Only those who can fundamentally assert themselves in the market will achieve long-term success with their environmentally friendly strategy and potentially displace other, less sustainable providers.
+Therefore, online retailers should use appropriate tools for market observation – because in the fast-paced and vast online world, non-automated analysis is simply no longer possible.

 At the same time, the successes of the new sustainability initiative should also be monitored.
 How much more are customers paying for environmentally friendly products, how many emissions have been saved since the energy mix was changed, and how many employees are already using public transport?
-This way, sellers not only learn more about their customers but also motivate employees to work together towards the same goals.
+Because this not only provides retailers with more information about their customers, but it also motivates employees to all pull in the same direction.

-More and more consumers are actively paying attention to their ecological footprint and the environment, for example, by preferring recycled materials and returning fewer items.
+More and more consumers are actively paying attention to their ecological footprint and the environment, for example by preferring recycled materials and returning less.
 However, not every Amazon seller or online shop operator can completely overhaul their product range.
-Those selling electronic products often have little influence over the global structures of raw material extraction for batteries.
-In particular, small online retailers may face limitations when it comes to sustainability in e-commerce.
+Those who sell electronic products often have little influence on the global structures of raw material extraction for batteries.
+In particular, small online retailers may encounter limitations when it comes to sustainability in e-commerce.

 Nevertheless, environmentally conscious online retailers can achieve a lot with small measures: whether it’s switching to green electricity, using eco-friendly shipping boxes, or certifying product components – even small actions can make a significant impact.
-This not only helps protect the environment but also benefits the seller through cost savings and improved image.
-After all, a smaller ecological footprint, sustainability, and e-commerce do not have to be mutually exclusive.
+This not only protects the environment, but the retailer also benefits from cost savings and an improved image.
+Because a smaller ecological footprint, sustainability, and e-commerce do not have to be mutually exclusive.

 icon